david-prv/overmind/README.md

 php -S localhost:8080
 ```

 Now open a web browser and navigate to `http://localhost:8080/`.
-The scanner-bundle framework should appear.
+The Overmind framework should appear.

 Information about what to do next will be
 provided [here](https://wiki.etage-4.de/books/eigenentwicklung/chapter/scanner-bundle).
 For guests, check out